 - Third-year level course in physiology or equivalent

 - Relevant experience in clinical chemistry, hematology, microbiology, molecular biology

-- Commitment of candidate to the field of clinical chemistry
+- Commitment to the field of clinical chemistry

 - Your curriculum vitae

-- Your official transcripts (BSc, MSc, PhD) *If you have not yet completed your PhD, please provide a letter from your primary supervisor indicating that you will recieve your degree by June 30th.
+- Your official transcripts (BSc, MSc, PhD).
+If you have not yet completed your PhD, please provide a letter from your primary supervisor indicating that you will recieve your degree by June 30th.
 During COVID, please ask that the transcript be sent to you directly and then include them in your application package.
 Keep the transcripts on file as we may request the hard copies at a later date.

 - Copies of degrees awarded